|

 How to Make a Macrame Plant Hanger (easy DIY tutorial & ideas!)

-Want to remember this?
-Post this How to Make a Macrame Plant Hanger Guide to your favorite DIY Pinterest board!
+How to Make a Macrame Plant Hanger Pinterest pin

 A macramé plant hanger is the perfect simple project to spruce up your living room and you can easily customize it to fit in a small space or make the length longer or shorter depending on your ceiling height.